kma3a/react-gol/README.md

 4. Any dead cell with exactly 2 live neighbors becomes alive

 ### start the program
+to get all the dependecies down run:
 ```
 npm install
 ```

-to get all the dependecies down.
+to start the program in your browser run:
 ```
 npm start
 ```
-this will start the program in your browser

 ### tests
 to run the tests run